-UDOT released virtual public scoping content on April 11, 2022, on the project website (i15eis.udot.utah.gov) that included presentation videos and several options for providing comments.
-Copies of the presentation slides are included in Appendix D of the Scoping Summary Report.
+On April 11, 2022, UDOT released virtual public scoping content on the project website (i15eis.udot.utah.gov) that included presentation videos and several options for providing comments.
+Copies of the presentation slides are included in Appendix D of the Scoping Summary Report (UDOT 2022).